 An even wider choice of theme rooms greets guests at the Madonna Inn located in San Luis Obispo, California.
 Its 108 guest rooms include settings ranging from Ireland to Switzerland and the Rocky Mountains to desert sands.
 One of the more popular accommodations is the Caveman Suite which includes a rock ceiling and waterfall shower.

-Even travelers accompanied by their four-legged friend are not overlooked, as an increasing number of hotels welcome pets on the go.
+Even travelers accompanied by their four-legged friends are not overlooked, as an increasing number of hotels welcome pets on the go.
 At the Betsy in Miami Beach, “couples massage” takes on a whole new meaning.
 As adults enjoy a rub-down at the outdoor oceanside spa their pup is treated to a gentle massage and serving of a healthy snack.

-Perhaps the epitome of pet-friendly properties are the eight Provenance Hotels, where over-the-top indulgence extends to animal acupuncture and psychology.
+Perhaps the epitome of pet-friendly properties is the eight Provenance Hotels, where over-the-top indulgence extends to animal acupuncture and psychology.
 Rooms are equipped with a plush dog toy and specially designed bed, and the pet room service menu includes a choice of human-grade meals for dogs and cats.

-Best Hotels for Pets
+Best Hotels in the USA for Pets

 At Provenance’s Hotel deluxe in Portland, Oregon, dogs and cats may join their owners enjoying a traditional afternoon English tea service.
 Human guests have a choice of custom-blended teas, scones and other customary treats while their furry friends lap up liquids with flavor options like bacon and salmon accompanied by baked goodies.